The input is our material.

 Luna:

 This workshop is an homage to my favourite poster by Yvon van Versendaal, made ten years ago.
-She was fascinated by a simple circle pattern on a plastic bag on a trip we made together to Barcelona and translated it to a silkscreen print.
+She was fascinated by a simple circle pattern on a plastic bag which we found on a trip we made together to Barcelona and translated it to a silkscreen print.

 • Play with four participants.